First Marx cabinet: Resignation

 On 15 February 1924, the enabling act lapsed and there was no prospect of the Reichstag granting an extension.
 The parliament met on 20 February, and several draft laws were presented aimed at undoing some of the government's decrees, notably on taxes, working hours and cuts to the public workforce.
 The government decided to fight to keep the laws in place, since it saw them as cornerstones of its economic and fiscal policies.
 The opposition parties refused to withdraw their motions.
 Chancellor Marx then asked for the Reichstag to be dissolved on 13 March, arguing that vital decrees would otherwise be revoked.
 The elections of 4 May weakened the parties of the political centre and strengthened the extremes of the spectrum.
 The DDP and DVP in particular lost votes.
-The DNVP in conjunction with the Agricultural League had the largest parliamentary group (105 seats versus the SPD's 100), and demanded to be included in the government in a leading role.
+The DNVP, in conjunction with the Agricultural League, had the largest parliamentary group (105 seats versus the SPD's 100), and demanded to be included in the government in a leading role.

-Since the implementation of the Dawes Plan, which was intended to resolve the problems surrounding Germany's World War I reparations, required a government able to act with decision, the cabinet wished to stay on until the new Reichstag assembled.
+Since the implementation of the Dawes Plan, which was intended to resolve the problems surrounding Germany's World War I reparations, required a government able to act decisively, the cabinet wished to stay on until the new Reichstag assembled.
 This resulted in criticism both from the DNVP, which called for the cabinet's resignation on 15 May, and from within the coalition parties.
 Coalition talks started on 21 May, but the DNVP refused to agree to the Dawes Plan, which they had labelled a "second Versailles" during the election campaign.
 Moreover, their preferred candidate for the chancellorship, former Grand Admiral Alfred von Tirpitz, proved very controversial.

 On 26 May, the DVP forced the cabinet to resign.
 President Friedrich Ebert asked Marx to again form a new government.
 The DNVP demanded a change in foreign policy, the dismissal of Gustav Stresemann as foreign minister and a firm pledge regarding a change in the Prussian state government to include the DNVP.
-On 3 June, Marx broke off the negotiations and on the same day all the existing ministers were confirmed in their posts.
+On 3 June, Marx broke off the negotiations, and on the same day, all the existing ministers were confirmed in their posts.
 The Centre Party, DDP and DVP again formed the coalition on which the second Marx cabinet was based.